-8.1 Stormwater Management
+Stormwater Management

 Storm runoff generated by the development will be conveyed to the proposed stormwater management facilities by a storm dual system composed of overland and underground pipe systems (see Figure 18 Regional Storm Water Servicing Plan and Figure 19 - Internal Storm Water Servicing Plan).
-The main proposed stormwater management facility will be designed to look like a natural wetland; this will be accomplished by landscaping the facility surroundings with local plant species.
-The stormwater management facilities will be sized in a way that controls the discharge to the levels established in the Bearspaw - Glenbow Master Drainage Plan.
-Stormwater discharge from the storm ponds will not exceed pre-development volume and flows rates
+The main proposed stormwater management facility will be designed to look like a natural wetland; this will be accomplished by landscaping the pond facility surroundings with local plant species.
+The stormwater management facilities will be sized in a way that controls the discharge to the predevelopment-levels established in the Bearspaw - Glenbow Master Drainage Plan.
+Stormwater discharge from the storm ponds will not exceed predevelopment.

 Water quality levels specified by Alberta Environment will be achieved by the use of oil grit separators and forebays.
-A hybrid approach will combine best management practices with conventional site engineering practices to meet Alberta Environment water quality targets.
+Water quality levels specified by Alberta Environment will be achieved by the use of oil grit separators.
+Low Impact Design techniques will be used to match pre and postdevelopment volume and flows rates development site hydrology primarily through infiltration.
+A hybrid approach will combine best management practices related to climate and soils with conventional site engineering practices to meet Alberta Environment water quality targets.
+The development will endeavor to mirror the most

 The development will endeavor to mirror the most appropriate techniques to create healthy landscapes and the optimal use of resources while maintaining ecological integrity in a predictable, sustainable maintenance regime.

-During detailed design and wherever possible and practical, the development will incorporate Low Impact Design (LID) measures and Best Management Practices (BMP) to further reduce the runoff volume and improve the water quality being discharged.
-Examples of LIDs and BMPs include increased depth of topsoil, water reuse in the form of irrigation, rain gardens, bioswales and other design features integrated with storm water management planning.
+During detailed design and wherever possible and practical, the development will include incorporate Low Impact Design (LID) measures and Best Management Practices (BMP) that could be implemented during detailed design to further reduce the runoff volume and improve the water quality being discharged.
+Examples of LIDs and BMPs include increased depth of topsoil, water reuse in the form of irrigation, rain gardens, bioswales, rooftop drainage and other design features integrated into with storm water management planning.